 6. Practice Self-Compassion at Work

-It’s easy to doubt our abilities and beat ourselves up when we’re being made to feel like a failure by a boss.
-Being kind to yourself is crucial in taking care of your needs, and self-compassion can be a helpful tool when faced with these emotions.
+It’s easy to doubt our abilities and beat ourselves up when a boss makes us feel like a failure.
+Being kind to yourself is crucial in caring for your needs, and self-compassion can be helpful when facing these emotions.
 Self-compassion entails being gentle and forgiving when you screw up, taking stock of your actions, identifying what went wrong, and working to prevent a recurrence.

 The ability to practice self-compassion can improve one’s sense of self-worth and confidence and strengthen one when facing opposition.